 Once your dashboard is in front of it’s full audience how the dashboard is used is likely to evolve.
-This can be an expansion of decisions they would like to see supported or the number of groups who wants to use it for their specific scenarios.
+This can be an expansion of decisions they would like to see supported or the number of groups who want to use it for their specific scenarios.
 To accommodate these changes there are some scaling strategies to consider using.

 If the feedback for the dashboard is to support more groups’ specific scenarios you will need to incorporate interactive features.
 This means having dropdowns for variables so that multiple situations can be evaluated using the same framework of the dashboard.
 This is most commonly used to be able to change the date range of the data in the dashboard.

 Here we have an example where at the top there is an interactive element to change the date range we are viewing.